-The Company's cash position includes amounts held by foreign subsidiaries and, as a result, the repatriation of certain cash balances from some of the Company's foreign subsidiaries could result in additional tax costs in the United States and in certain foreign jurisdictions.
+The Company's cash position includes amounts held by foreign subsidiaries and, as a result, the repatriation of certain cash balances from some of the Company's foreign subsidiaries could result in additional tax costs.
 However, these cash balances are generally available without legal restriction to fund local business operations.
 In addition, a portion of the Company's cash balance is held in U.S. dollars by foreign subsidiaries, whose functional currency is their local currency.
 Such U.S. dollar balances are reported on the foreign subsidiaries' books, in their functional currency, with the impact from foreign currency exchange rate differences recorded in Other (income) expense, net.

+The Company's financial condition and liquidity remained strong as of June 30, 2018.
 The following table summarizes cash activities from continuing operations for the years ended June 30:

-2017 2(016 2015 Net cash provided by continuing operations \$ 871 \$ 768 \$ 858 Net cash used for investing activities (205) (430) (106) Net cash used for financing activities (645) (316) (696)
+2018 2017 2016 Net cash provided by continuing operations \$ 974 \$ 871 \$ 768 Net cash used for investing activities (859) (205) (430) Net cash used for financing activities (399) (645) (316)